digipolisgent/api-guidelines/Guidelines.md

 /finance/budgetcalculator/v1
 ```

+We provide a generic solution for business domain and versioning for:

+- [.NET Core 2.2+][net-nuget-microservices-core]

 #### 17.1.3 Resource reference

 The URL references for resources SHOULD consistently use the same path components to refer to resources.
 Sub-namespace or sub-folders SHOULD be avoided, to maintain path consistency.
 This allows consumer developers to have a predictable experience in case they are building URL in code.
 Resource names are typically in plural, possibly followed by an id when accessing a single item.